Occtoo/Occtoo.Provider.CSV/README.md

 # Example of a CSV data provider to Occtoo
-To run the solution you will need to add your Provider-Id and -Secret as [User Secrets](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-7.0&tabs=windows#set-a-secret) in the project.
+To run the solution you will need to add your data provider ID and secret as [User Secrets](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-7.0&tabs=windows#set-a-secret) in the project.

 Example:
 ```sh